josephleblanc/syn_parser/docs/ai_todo.md

 1. **Complete Remaining Item Types**:
    - Implement Type Aliases, Unions, and Trait Aliases parsing
    - Add Constants and Statics support
-   - Implement Macros and Macro Rules parsing
+   - Implement Macros and basic Macro Rules parsing

-2. **Add Basic Function Body Analysis**:
-   - Start with simple statement and expression extraction
-   - Focus on variable declarations and function calls
-   - Create a `BlockNode` to represent code blocks

-3. **Expand Relationship Types**:
+2. **Expand Relationship Types**:
    - Implement `Calls` relationship for function invocations
    - Add data flow tracking between variables
    - Create control flow relationships

-4. **Begin Semantic Chunking**:
+3. **Begin Semantic Chunking**:
    - Create a chunking strategy for embedding functions
    - Test with different context window sizes
    - Group related items for better retrieval

-5. **Create Simple Graph Queries**:
+4. **Create Simple Graph Queries**:
    - Implement basic traversal methods for the graph
    - Support "find related code" queries
    - Enable "find all implementations of trait X" queries

+5. **Add Basic Function Body Analysis**:
+   - Start with simple statement and expression extraction
+   - Focus on variable declarations and function calls
+   - Create a `BlockNode` to represent code blocks

 This plan provides a comprehensive approach to enhancing your Rust code parser for RAG purposes.
 You've already completed the first major milestone by implementing module structure and use declarations.
-The next steps will focus on completing the remaining item types and enhancing the semantic relationships that will be most valuable for code generation and refactoring tasks.
+The next steps will focus on completing the remaining item types and preparing the data structures needed for effective retrieval.
+The priority is on building a complete representation of the code that can be effectively chunked and indexed, rather than on detailed analysis of function bodies.